Cybergate9/SayGutenburg/README.md

 # Initial Test Code

-I've implemented initial 'book processing' test code in PHP, currently given a url i can:
+I've implemented initial 'book processing' test code in PHP, currently given a url it can:

 * character, line and word count

-* identify, isolate and array load book metadata
+* identify, isolate and array-load book metadata

+* identify start and end of book Gutenburg markers (their line numbers)

-* identify, isolate and array load book contents and chapters
+* identify, isolate and array-load book contents and chapters

 # Credit where credits due